-Before students take the Imagine Español Placement Test, Administrators and Educators should understand what the Placement Test measures, how the test is structured, and when the test will be administered.
+The Imagine Español Placement test is a computer-adaptive test designed to place students into their individualized learning path tailored to their needs.
+Before students take the Imagine Español Placement test, Administrators and Teachers should understand what the test measures, how the test determines placement, and when the test will be administered.

-When the Placement Test is administered
+When the Placement test is administered

-What the Placement Test measures
+What the Placement test measures

-How the Placement Test is structured
+How the Placement Test determines a student’s placement

 The primary function of the Imagine Español Placement test is for students to be placed into the appropriate grade level for success.
 When students begin the test, they initially receive test questions that are on or below their rostered grade level.
 Students in Grade 1 begin with kindergarten testlets, and students in Grades 2-5 begin with a first grade testlet.
 As students work through the test, it adapts to their knowledge and skill level, which means the students will see test questions at various levels of difficulty.
 Students will be placed based on the level of mastery they demonstrate in the Placement test; however, students will not receive an initial placement that is beyond their rostered grade level.
 For students who need enrichment, the adaptivity of Imagine Español ensures that students can skip through content they already know when appropriate.